Mouchnino/moneyguru/help/en/faq.md

 ### How much does it cost?

-The price for moneyGuru is 29.95.
+The price for moneyGuru is 29.95 USD.
 You can buy moneyGuru at the [Hardcoded Software purchase page.](http://www.hardcoded.net/purchase.htm)

 ### What makes it better than other finance management applications?